-^{}This Competence must be demonstrated to the Threshold Standard prior to enrolment on the vocational component; it is a requirement of admission.
+\This Competence must be demonstrated to the Threshold Standard prior to enrolment on the vocational component; it is a requirement of admission.
 For more information on admissions requirements, see the Authorisation Framework.

-^{} A compulsory course in Negotiation Skills is planned, with the introduction date to be confirmed.
-Following implementation, pupils will need to successfully complete a compulsory course in Negotiation Skills prior to being awarded a Provisional Practising Certificate.
+\\ A compulsory course in Negotiation Skills is planned, with the introduction date to be confirmed..